Looking sharp at work may not be necessary for some professions but it holds true for a nurse. Many nurses like to look well-groomed at all times.

 - False lashes shouldn’t be touched frequently.

-- Don’t pull at or tug them with fingers.
+- Don’t pull at or tug them with your fingers.

 - Avoid using products that contain oils and emollients as it affects the retentiveness of lashes.